mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

   <img src="./screenshots/screenshot_project_17.JPG" />
 </p>

-We used the best hyperparameters to create and finetune a new model.
+We used the best hyperparameters to create and finetune a new model (final_training).
 We used the hpo.py script for setting up the hyperparameter tuning process.
 We use the train_model.py for handling the training phase of our classification task.

 <p align="center">